AaltoML/BayesNewton/README.md

 Newt is a Gaussian process (GP) library built in [JAX](https://github.com/google/jax) (with [objax](https://github.com/google/objax)).

 Newt provides a unifying view of approximate Bayesian inference for GPs, and allows for the combination of many models (e.g. GPs, sparse GPs, Markov GPs, sparse Markov GPs) with the inference method of your choice (VI, EP, Laplace, Linearisation).
-For a full list of the methods implemented see the [models](https://github.com/AaltoML/Newt/blob/main/newt/models.py) file or the list at the bottom of this page.
+For a full list of the methods implemented scroll down to the bottom of this page.

 ## Installation
 In the top directory (Newt), run